ausaccessfed/dev-portal/.github/PULL_REQUEST_TEMPLATE.md

 ## How Has This Been Tested?

 Please describe the tests that you ran to verify your changes.

-This could involve visual checks, link checks, or using tools to validate HTML/CSS/JavaScript.
+- [ ] Visual checks

-- [ ] Test A
+- [ ] Link checks
-- [ ] Test B
+- [ ] HTML/CSS/JavaScript validation tools

 ## Checklist: